veddevv/veddevv/README.md

 # 👋 Hi, I'm Matheo!

-- 💻 ex-linux user (for now) and open-source fan.
+- 💻 Debian 12.7 Linux user and open-source fan.
 - 🔧 I mainly code in **Python**, but i experiment with other Languages as well.
 - 👨‍💻 Currently working on **crpy** and **vgde**.